 Accurate base qualities are an essential part in ensuring variant calls are correct.
-As a rough and ready rule we generally assume that with Illumina data anything less than Q20 is not useful data and should be excluded from the analysis.
+As a rough and ready rule we generally assume that with Illumina data anything less than Q20 should be filtered out.

-1.8 Reads containing adaptors
+Reads containing adaptors

 Some reads will contain adaptor sequences after sequencing, usually at the end of the read.
 This is usually because of short sample DNA fragments, which result in the polymerase reading into the adaptor region.
 Occasionally this can also happen because of mis-priming.
 It is important to remove or trim sequences containing these reads as the adaptor sequences can prevent reads mapping to a reference sequence and will adversely affect de-novo assembly.